↑

 • 1 large egg

-• ¾ cups zucchini, unpeeled, grated 85 grams approximately
+• ¾ cups zucchini, unpeeled, grated from one medium zucchini

 • 1 tsp lemon juice fresh squeezed